 The controversial cook and television star is passionate about food, about life.
 It is not only what they taste like – food and life – but above all how they make him feel.
 Potatoes will always mean comfort, but also scarcity and creativity.
 It is not by chance that he admires the gastronomy of Alentejo, made exactly of “lack” – and of flavor without concessions.
 But it was almost by chance (was it?!) that he eventually chose the Alentejo – and the Grândola region – to start thinking about his old age.
 But about that, he will “tell” you later …

-Ljubo opened his first restaurant in Cascais at the age of 26 and is now the head chef and owner of two restaurants in Lisbon and consulting executive chef of Six Senses Douro Valley hotel.
+Ljubo opened his first restaurant in Cascais at the age of 26 and is now the head chef and owner of two restaurants in Lisbon.
 But he became a cook by necessity, while still in Belgrade, “emigrated” with his mother Rosa and his sister Natasa.
 At the age of 14 – and with the strength of the 20s – he got a job in a bakery.
 He worked at night and studied during the day.
 He didn’t even like the smell of bread, but he had to support his family.
-He slept on the bus on his way to school, during classes… Today he realizes the importance of this experience – and of his contact with Bobe, his employer: with him, he learned the value of work.
+He slept on the bus on his way to school, during classes… Today he realizes the importance of this experience – and of his contact with Bobe, his employer: with him, he learned the value (and hardship) of work.

 For the food lovers, seeing a foreigner speaking our language like many of us can’t, and spreading our story, our gastronomy and our country, is a reason for pride.
 It is a pleasure for those who, like me, see in the making of food, a way of sharing friendships.

 Helena Sacadura Cabral, Delito de Opinião, September 2014